telefonicaid/iotagent-node-lib/doc/getting-started.md

 the same regardless of protocol.

 The IoT Agent JSON is a simple IoT Agent which uses JSON payloads to send and receive data.
-It is a good starting point for understanding the how an IoT Agent works since it uses JSON payloads to send and receive data.
+It is a good starting point for understanding how an IoT Agent works since it uses JSON payloads to send and receive data.

 ## IoT Agent settings - `config.js`